 Here's how it works.

-Take advantage of the free chrome extension or upgrade your team to pro to get the desktop app that makes process documentation a breeze.
+Take advantage of the free workflow documentation Chrome extensions or upgrade your team to pro to get the desktop app that makes process documentation a breeze.

 As per Chauncey TK Hamilton’s tweet,